DJ Sharpnel

-DJ Sharpnel is a Japanese music duo composed of Jea and Lemmy, who are signed under their independent record label Sharpnelsound.
+DJ Sharpnel is a Japanese music duo composed of Jea and Lemmy, who are signed under their independent record label SHARPNELSOUND.
 They are credited for pioneering the J-core genre, recognized for their speedcore, gabber, happy hardcore and trance productions.

 History

 Beginnings and style

-The beginnings of DJ Sharpnel came in 1996 when Jea joined Project Gabbangelion and later released the album "sharpnel vs Project Gabbangelion" in 1998.
+The beginnings of DJ Sharpnel came in 1996 when Jea, Tanigon and Viscon formed Project Gabbangelion and started to release music in MOD format across forums and BBS pages.
+In 1998, after Project Gabbangelion disbanded, 高速音楽隊シャープネル (High Speed Music Team Sharpnel) was formed by Jea and La-Quebrata, with three other members Lemmy, Quebradora and JunQ joining soon after its creation.
+"Sharpnel vs Project Gabbangelion" was the first release under SHARPNELSOUND, shown first as a cover only demonstration at SPEEDKING Vol.2, and officially releasing later in 1998 at Sega Hardcore Generation.
+High Speed Music Team Sharpnel released six full albums between 1998 and 2000.
+In 2000 the group was disbanded and Jea and Lemmy formed the "DJ Sharpnel" unit.

 DJ Sharpnel's active contribution to the Japanese underground hardcore techno scene has helped form a new genre of music known as J-core.
 Although DJ Sharpnel never describes Lemmy as a DJ or producer, she has created several songs, such as those listed on SRPC-0004.
 The style of DJ Sharpnel’s music differs from that of other hardcore artists.
 Its aggressive overtones are often brightened up with sped-up Japanese popular music or spoken voice samples from various anime.
 These are also often fused with more Western influences, such as lyrics from American hip hop music and cartoons.

-Much of the sales of Sharpnel Sound records, as well as management of the hardrave online radio station and promotion of Sharpnelsound events, is done through Guhroovy, a primarily-hardcore record store located in Shibuya and operated by Akira Uchibori (Guhroovy).
-Aside from their prolific discography on the Sharpnelsound label, DJ Sharpnel has also provided tracks for other Japanese labels such as Maddest Chickn’dom, Ravin Beatz Japan, and Gabba Disco.
+Much of the sales of SHARPNELSOUND records, as well as management of the Hardrave online radio station and promotion of SHARPNELSOUND events, was done through Guhroovy, a primarily hardcore record store located in Shibuya and operated by Akira Uchibori (Guhroovy).
+Aside from their prolific discography on the SHARPNELSOUND label, DJ Sharpnel has also provided tracks for other Japanese labels such as Maddest Chickn’dom, Ravin Beatz Japan, and Gabba Disco.